40 Scholarships for Hispanic Americans or Latinos to Fund College (2021)

 Provider: League of United Latin American Citizens

 Requirements: Must be a high school senior, 3.0 GPA on a 4.0 scale, scored 20 or higher on the ACT test, or 1050 or higher on the SAT, planning to enroll full-time in an accredited college or university, submit a 500-word essay answering, “What Drives Your Dream?”
-Please visit the scholarship website for more information.

 The Ford Driving Dreams Scholarship Program asks students, “What Drives Your Dream?” to encourage students to pursue a college degree.
 Students attending specific schools in North Texas and school districts in Houston and San Antonio are eligible to apply for this scholarship award.